A guide to script fundraisers for schools.

-Scrip is a term that is used for the substitution of legal tender such as currency.
-Since its inception in the late 1980’s, scrip fundraising has had its ups and downs.
-The idea is to move people away from having to go out and make sales.
+Script is a term that is used for the substitution of legal tender such as currency.
+Since its inception in the late 1980s, script fundraising has had its ups and downs.
+The idea is to move people away from going out and making sales.

 People instead purchase gift cards that can be used at places they ordinarily shop at while the school makes a small profit.
-So they don’t have to change their behavior other than using the gift card in place of their credit card.
+So they don’t have to change their behavior other than using the gift card instead of their credit card.

-Cards are purchased by the consumer at face value from the school who in turn makes a profit because the school buys them from a scrip fundraising company at wholesale.
+Cards are purchased by the consumer at face value from the school, which in turn makes a profit because the school buys them from a script fundraising company wholesale.

-This sounds good on paper; however how practical is it, and more importantly, does it work?
-Many schools, both public and private, have made this work quite well, but there are things to consider before deciding if it’s right for your school.
-Here is a list of advantages and potential disadvantages to doing a scrip fundraiser that may help:
+This sounds good on paper; however, how practical is it, and more importantly, does it work?
+Many public and private schools have made this work quite well, but there are things to consider before deciding if it suits your school.
+Here is a list of advantages and potential disadvantages to doing a script fundraiser that may help:

 - Families don’t have to sell anything to others.

-- Consumers can use gift cards to make normal purchases from stores that they would ordinarily shop at anyway.
+- Consumers can use gift cards to make everyday purchases from stores they ordinarily shop at.

 - Items can be purchased with gift cards at the same price as credit cards.

-- Schools benefit when people make these normal everyday purchases.
+- Schools benefit when people make these everyday purchases.

-- Done correctly, organizations can create a steady income stream over the course of the school year.
+- Done correctly, organizations can create a steady income stream over the school year.

 Disadvantages Worth Considering